Sluggo-Issue-Tracker/Sluggo-API/README.md

 ## Initialization

+This must be ran the first time.
+Do the following:

+1. Activate the virtual environment shown in the Installation steps.

+    a.
+For POSIX platforms (macOS and Linux):
+`source ./sluggoAPI/bin/activate`

+    b.
+For Windows:
+`.\sluggoAPI\Scripts\activate.bat`

+2. Run the following command whenever changes to the database models are made.
+This is likely necessary whenever new versions of the repository are pulled, or your version of SluggoAPI is otherwise
+upgraded:
+`python manage.py makemigrations; python manage.py migrate`

+3. Create a superuser with the command:
+`python3 manage.py createsuperuser`

+4. Run with:
+`python manage.py runserver`

+## Initialization for Slack

 This assumes that a slack app is already created.
 Do the following:

 1. Create a superuser with the command: